NickvisionApps/Application/README.md

 1. From the `build` folder, run `cmake .. -DCMAKE_BUILD_TYPE=Release`.
 1. From the `build` folder, run `cmake --build .`.
 1. After these commands complete, Application will be successfully built and its binaries can be found in the `org.nickvision.application.gnome` folder of the `build` folder.

-## Contributing

-See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how can you help the project and how to provide information so we can help you in case of troubles with the app.

 ## Code of Conduct